hi-digital-solutions/hids/content/privacypolicy/_index.md

 **This Privacy Policy is subject to change.** If we make any material changes we will notify you by means of a notice on the Site prior to the change becoming effective. **We encourage you to review this Privacy Policy periodically and to make note of the date of the most recent revision.
 If you disagree with the manner in which we intend to use the Personal Information you provide to us, you may opt out of these uses by following the instructions below.
 By using our Site, you agree to the terms of the Privacy Policy in effect at that time and as may be updated from time to time.**

-If you have questions or complaints regarding our Privacy Policy or practices, please contact us at TK-ADDRESS,
+If you have questions or complaints regarding our Privacy Policy or practices, please contact us at
-<a href="mailto:dataprivacy@hidigital.solutions">dataprivacy@hidigital.solutions</a>, or
-TK-PHONE.
+{{< contact >}}

 ### Information We Collect